mkganyago/SpectralEvolutionFileReader/README.md

 ## Installation

-No installation needed.
-The functions in this repository use packages:"readr", "stringr", "ggplot2", "dplyr", which will be installed in not already available on your computer.
-Simply, clone the repository or download and extract it, and run:
+No installation is needed.
+The functions in this repository use R-packages: `"readr"`, `"stringr"`, `"ggplot2"`, and `"dplyr"`, which will be installed if not already available on your computer.
+Simply, clone the repository or download and extract it, and source the `SEDReader_function.R` script as follows:

 ```r
 source("./Scripts/SEDReader_function.R")